richliao/textClassifier/README.md

 textClassifierConv has implemented [Convolutional Neural Networks for Sentence Classification - Yoo Kim](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf).
 Please see the [my blog](https://richliao.github.io/supervised/classification/2016/11/26/textclassifier-convolutional/) for full detail.

 textClassifierRNN has implemented bidirectional LSTM and one level attentional RNN.
 Please see the [my blog](https://richliao.github.io/supervised/classification/2016/12/26/textclassifier-RNN/) for full detail.

+## update on 6/22/2017 ##
+Please see my latest update on the post regarding attention weight retrieval.
+The result is not very promising.
+I will update the post once I have further result.